maurocas17/data_visualization/final/README.md

-<h1>Summary</h1>
+<h2>Summary</h2>
 This data visualization shows the factors the affect Flight Performance for the top 4 US Airline and the top 12 busiest airport in the United States.
 These factors include delays, which are further categorized into five (Late-Arriving Aircraft, National Aviation System, Air Carrier, Extreme Weather and Security), cancellations and diversions.
 The percentage count for each factor shows that Late-Arriving Aircraft is the major cause of delay.
-The percentage of the total performance against the Total Flights for each Airline and Airport measures the overall flight performance for that Airline and Airport.
+The percentage of the total performance against the Total Flights for each Airline and Airport measures the overall flight performance, thus, show the Airline and Airport with the lowest performance.

-<h1>Design</h1>
+<h2>Design</h2>
 The design of the visualization is based on bipartite graph, which models the relationship of two different classes of objects.
 There are two bipartite graphs included in the visualization: One is a relationship between Flight Performance and Airlines and the other is Flight Performance and Airports.
 When I was looking for a design, I kept coming back to the bipartite visualization sample from <a href="http://bl.ocks.org/NPashaP/9796212">
-NPashaP</a> and I thought this is great for showing relationship at the same time conveying the proportion of that relationship with the use of color scheme and the count value.
+NPashaP</a> and I thought that this is great in showing relationship at the same time conveying the proportion of the relationship with the use of color scheme and count value.
 So, in choosing bipartite, I was able to show the proportion of each performance factor between Airlines and Airports at the same time show a comparison among the performance factors, among the Airlines and among the Airports.
 I've also included the percentage of that performance against the Total Flights, which shows the overall performance of an Airline